gregr/ina/nscheme/README.md

     general convention.
 However, when it is called in a context where it is known, the caller may use its knowledge of the callee to jump directly to an unconventional instruction that handles the caller's case.
-    - For instance, when calling with k arguments, if the caller knows which instruction the callee dispatches to for handling k arguments, the caller can jump there directly.
+    - For instance, when calling with n arguments, if the caller knows which instruction the callee dispatches to for handling n arguments, the caller can jump there directly.
   - When a callee is always known when called, its instructions do not need to adhere to the general convention.

-- Unknown calls, returns, and control-context transfers:
-  - When passing 1 argument (or 1 return value), place that argument in the

 ## First-class control contexts

 First-class control contexts behave like full, symmetric coroutines.
-They should be as expressive as one-shot delimited continuations, and may be used to implement exception handling, threads, and generators.
+They should be as expressive as one-shot delimited continuations, and may be used to implement exception handling, threads, generators, and one-shot algebraic effects.
 They seem to be simpler to use, and may be implementable with less call-stack copying than first-class continuations.

 `(make-control-context proc)` creates a new calling context whose control-flow is independent of any other.
 It also creates and returns a control procedure that, when called, transfers control